epiverse-trace/epiCo/README.md

 ### Lifecycle

-This package is currently a *mature* product, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
+This package is currently a *maturing* product, as defined by the [RECON software lifecycle](https://www.reconverse.org/lifecycle.html).
 This means that essential features and mechanisms are functional, documented, and tested.
-However, is in code review stage and is being socialized with expert users.
+However, the package is open to receive code reviews and is being socialized with expert users.

 ### Contributions